Chapter 15: The Voice

 telling me that I was too young to vote.
 Now, however, what could I do

-much hated the people running it.
+the people running it very much.

 Despite this "high noon" mentality developing within me, I was